mandiant/macos-UnifiedLogs/README.md

 An example binary is available to download

 - `unifiedlog_iterator` - Can parse a logarchive into a JSOL or CSV file.
-It can also run on a live system.
+It can also parse the logs on a live system.
 The output file will be quite large

 ## Limitations